Overwatch (2023 video game): Reception

 The game's removal of loot boxes in favor of a battle pass system received backlash.
 Players directed criticism toward Blizzard's decision to lock the character Kiriko as a free reward on the first season's battle pass.
 Following Kiriko's reveal trailer, CJ Wheeler of Rock Paper Shotgun wrote: "One look at PlayOverwatch's mentions on Twitter is, well, eye-opening.
 It reveals so much criticism of the battle passes, from cries of pay to win to complaints about the grind before the game's even dropped.
 There are quite a few accusations that Blizzard are money-hungry too."
 Further criticism was levied at both the pricing of cosmetic items found with the in-game shop, as well as the time it would take to unlock cosmetics solely through grinding for those players who opt against using real money within the shop.
 Many players and some game journalists highlighted that most other games include enough in-game currency in the battle pass to get the next one free.

 Upon release of Overwatch 2 on Steam, the game received a large number of negative reviews and became the worst-rated Steam game of all time within a 48-hour time frame, leading many outlets to characterize the response as review bombing.
 User reviews were generally critical of Blizzard's handling of Overwatch 2 including the removal of the planned PvE content, which director Aaron Keller acknowledged.
 Players also expressed frustration at issues related to the company's recent history, including allegations of sexual harassment at Activision Blizzard.
 Nearly two-thirds of these reviews were written in Simplified Chinese, which - according to Niko Partners - stems from Blizzard's dissolution of its agreement with NetEase in China earlier in 2023, leaving Chinese players unable to play on local servers.

 With the release of Season 15 in February 2025, which introduced perks into the core gameplay modes along with the return of loot boxes, user reception to the game improved, with Steam reviews trending from "Overwhelmingly negative" at launch to "Mixed" following the update.

 Over 35 million users played Overwatch 2 in its first month of release in early access, compared to Overwatch which had only 15 million players three months after release.
 By July 2024, both Overwatch and Overwatch 2 had over 100 million players.
 At the launch of Marvel Rivals in December 2024, a team-based hero shooter with similar mechanics as Overwatch 2, Overwatch 2 saw nearly a 40% drop in concurrent player counts based on Steam players, attributed to the competition to Marvel Rivals.
+The game, when it was relaunched as just Overwatch, doubled its player count on Steam.